ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 There are also tests that are separate from the unit tests such as Playwright tests and front-end integration tests.
 These tests need to run on localhost with Playwright installed and secrets present on the computer.

-Step-by-step guide for front-end tests
+Step-by-step guide for front-end tests:
   1. Open a terminal.
 Navigate to the Chirp/src/Chirp.Web folder
   2. Run the command ```dotnet run```
   3. Open a new terminal.
 Navigate to the Chirp/test